hclbaur/sdt-core/docs/TUTORIAL.md

 ### On a different node

-So far we have been using a `print(ln)` statement to generate output, which is fine for simple things or for debugging purposes.
+So far we have been using the `print(ln)` statement to generate output, which is fine for demonstration or debugging purposes.
 But when generating complex data structures, it is cumbersome.
 More often than not, you will want to "map" input nodes to output nodes, creating a new SDA node tree from existing ones.

-Luckily, creating nodes is rather straight-forward (I am omitting the code that reads the address book):
+Luckily, creating nodes is rather straight-forward:

 <pre>
 transform {